TSHA Committees

 Swallowing & Feeding in Schools Task Force

 The purpose of this task force is to generate a document to support speech-language pathologists within the school system related to dysphagia services and considerations.
+This task force has completed its work and is awaiting formal approval through the TSHA Board of Directors.

 Webinar Committee